luke-c-newell/stock-analysis/README.md

 Next i
 ```
 ### Challenges and Difficulties Encountered
-I encountered an Overflow error (Runtime Error 6) when compiling the penultimate line of the refactored code.
+I encountered an Overflow error (Runtime Error 6) when compiling the penultimate line of the refactored code shown in the sample above.
 This occurred because the data type of the tickerIndex was different from that of the tickerStartingPrices and tickerEndingPrices arrays.
 Ensuring that the data type of the tickerIndex was the same as the other arrays allowed the code to compile correctly.
 ## Summary
 Overall, I have been able to complete the analysis for my client, while increasing the speed and readability of the VBA code used to analyze the data.
 My client is now able to use this information to deepen their understanding of the green energy sector, enabling them to make more informed decisions on whether to invest in specific stocks.
 They will be able to more easily expand the code to track a wider number of stocks, over multiple years, while only increasing the performance time in proportion to the volume of input data.
 ### What are the advantages or disadvantages of refactoring code?